72(t) Distribution Impact

 - Post 72(t) distribution

-- This is the percentage of your account you wish to receive in annual distributions after the required 72(t)/(q) distributions have been made.
-This percentage will be used to calculate the annual distribution after five years have passed or your have reached age 59-1/2, whichever comes later.
+- This is the percentage of your account you wish to receive in annual distributions after the required 72(t)/(q)/(q) distributions have been made.
+This percentage will be used to calculate the annual distribution after five years have passed or you have reached age 59-1/2, whichever comes later.